Goodka7/Threat-Hunting/README.md

 # Threat Hunts 🚀

-A collection of step-by-step threat hunts for different attack scenarios.
+A collection of threat hunts for different attack scenarios.

 ## 📜 Table of Contents
 - [Linux Threats](#linux-threats)